DIVERSITY IN LIVING ORGANISMS

 - These are called amphibians of the plants since they live in soil and water both.

 - There is no specialised tissue for the conduction of water and other substances from one part of the plant body to another (no vascular system).

-- An embryo is formed upon fertilization.
-Water is necessary for fertilization.
+- An embryo is formed upon fertilisation.
+Water is necessary for fertilisation.

 |Moss in dense forest|

 Answer: Bryophytes have good water holding capacity, therefore these are used in horticulture.
 They are used in medicines, construction material, smoke filters etc.

 Answer: The plant body a Pteridophyte is differentiated into roots, stem and leaves and has a simple vascular system for the conduction of water and other substances from one part of the plant body to another.